TheFriendlyCoder/FriendlyShell/README.rst

 Overview
 =============

-Framework for writing interactive Python command line interfaces, similar to the 'cmd' build in class.
+Framework for writing interactive Python command line interfaces, similar to the 'cmd' built in class.